26

 Knowing your ingredients means you understand what role they play in a recipe and can substitute them with something cheaper without compromising the meal.

-Learn new cooking techniques
+5. Learn new cooking techniques

 Being confident in the kitchen goes a long way to making cooking easier, quicker and more varied.
 Learning how to wield a knife, blanch vegetables, sauté like a pro, make a reduction or make pasta means that you can cook the ingredients on hand in a way that will bring out their best.

-Expand your repertoire
+6. Expand your repertoire

 The more recipes that you have under your belt, the more interesting and varied meal time can be.
 Go gourmet by exploring ingredients and cuisines from other cultures.
 There are thousands of free recipes online.
 Your local library is another good source of free recipes.

-Add a sauce
+7. Add a sauce

 A simple sauce can take a plain dish and make it memorable.

-A sauce can be as simple as deglazing the fry pan with a slosh of wine or some balsamic vinegar or fresh lemon juice or cream after the meat is cooked, reducing it for a minute or two, scraping up all of the yummy bits and pouring it over the meat before serving.
+A sauce can be as simple as deglazing the frying pan with a slosh of wine or some balsamic vinegar or fresh lemon juice or cream after the meat is cooked, reducing it for a minute or two, scraping up all of the yummy bits and pouring it over the meat before serving.
 Even if dinner is the cheapest chump chops in the shop, a sauce can add a gourmet dimension.
-Homemade mayonnaise or hollandaise can be easily whipped up in a matter of minutes.
-A spoonful adds a finishing touch to some plain fish or tuna rissoles.
-A quick tomato sauce can be turned into a pasta dish.

-Portion like a 5 star chef
+6. Portion like a 5-star chef

 Countless studies have indicated that we eat too much and that this is a factor contributing to the obesity problem.
 Substitute quantity with quality.
-Rather than filling the plate up to the brim, include a small amount of meat and focus on the vegies.
+Rather than filling the plate up to the brim, include a small amount of meat and focus on the veggies.

-Presentation
+7. Presentation

-Part of the gourmet food experience is presentation.
+Part of the gourmet food experience is the presentation.
 Spending a few moments arranging the food on the plate, or adding a sprig of parsley to garnish can make a dish something special.

-But presentation isn’t just about arrangement.
+But the presentation isn’t just about the arrangement.
 It is about a balance of colour, texture and flavours.
 A balance of colour not only looks good but ensures that you are eating a balance of nutrients.

 Make dinner a special time by eating at the table with the family.
 Eating together as a family gives us a space in our day to connect and share.
 Food facilitates relationships just as it fills our bellies.

-Shop smart
+8. Shop smart

 The perception is that fresh food is expensive.
 Our food bill at the moment is an average of around $50 a week for two.
 And I buy some expensive things like organic milk, cold pressed extra virgin olive oil and pomegranate juice.
 By shopping smart you can maximise your savings.